rockease2021/urlLookupService/README.md

              1. Bulk update :-  /urlupdate/1/bulk/{filename}
              2. Single Update :- /urlupdate/1/single/{hostname_and_port}/{original_path_and_query_string}

-     For Bulk update - we need to have a mount location configured to access the blocklist.txt file to read and load it into the DB.
+     For Bulk update - Mount location should be configured to access the file to read and load it into the DB.

    2. Timer based approach.
 The timer will run for the configured time (10min) to access the mount location to update the URL lists.

    In the future, We can add the file integrity checks on the mounted file to make sure it is not corrupted.

+# Setup Documentation

+# Unit test